+Wash your hands frequently, and always use soap.
 If you are buying food from street vendors, stick to breads or fruits that you peel yourself.
 (The knives used might be dirty.)
 Fruits that cannot be peeled, fruit juices diluted with water, raw vegetables, and salads that have not been washed with disinfected water should be avoided.

+Health Facilities

-Health Facilities in Costa Rica If you need health care while in San Isidro de Heredia, there are local medical facilities with different levels of service.
-The staff at CRSA or your host families will direct you to the appropriate one if you do get sick.
+If you need health care while on the program, there are local medical facilities with different levels of service.
+The staff at CRSA or your host family will direct you to the appropriate one if you get sick.
 Be aware you'll have to pay up front, and then CISI insurance will reimburse you.

-See the Study Abroad Handbook for more information about CISI.
-Emergency Contacts General emergency procedures are described in the Study Abroad Handbook, and the CRSA staff is available if difficulties arise.
-You will receive an emergency contact card with CRSA staff information at orientation; be sure to keep it in your wallet at all times.
-The information is also on the Contact Names & Addresses page of this guide.
-In Costa Rica, you will also receive a card with vital host family information that needs to be kept confidential.
-If lost or stolen, please report that to the CRSA staff immediately.
-Safety in Costa Rica Upon arrival in Costa Rica, we recommend that you stay with the group at all times until you are well-oriented to your new environment.
-Do not walk alone, in even the surroundings near the hostel where the group will be staying.
+Safety in Costa Rica

+Upon arrival in Costa Rica, we recommend that you stay with the group at all times until you are welloriented to your new environment.
+Do not walk alone, even in the surroundings near the hostel where the group will be staying.
 If you leave the hostel, let someone from the CRSA staff know how long you will be gone, and only go with another program participant.
 Do not get into a car or go to the house of a stranger, no matter how friendly the person seems to be.

-During orientation in Costa Rica, you will hear about specific places and behaviors to avoid, particularly in San José.
-For example, the Coca-Cola bus station in downtown San José is not a place to hang around: if you need to transfer through to catch a bus, go in a group, and time your arrival very close to your departure.
+During the orientation in Costa Rica, you will hear about specific places and behaviors to avoid, particularly in San José.
+For example, the Coca-Cola bus station in downtown San José is not a place to hang around; if you need to transfer through to catch a bus, go in a group, and time your arrival very close to your departure.
 While there, keep all bags in your hands.

 For specific information on crime and road safety in Costa Rica, see the U.S. State Department Information for Costa Rica on our website (found under Current Participants, term/year of your program.)

-If you are the victim of a crime or if you are arrested abroad, get in touch with the nearest U.S. consulate or embassy.
-U.S. consular offices will do what they can to help U.S. citizens in serious legal, medical, or financial difficulties.
+If you are the victim of a crime or if you are arrested abroad, get in touch with the nearest U.S. Consulate or Embassy.
+U.S. Consular Offices will do what they can to help U.S. citizens in serious legal, medical, or financial difficulties.
 They can often direct you to a reliable doctor or clinic, help you contact family, or re-issue your passport.

-Marijuana and other Illegal Drugs Please note that the use of marijuana is illegal in Costa Rica.
+Marijuana and Other Illegal Drug Use

+Please note that the use of marijuana is illegal in Costa Rica.
 Even carrying it on your person can be considered drug trafficking.
 Penalties for possession, use, or trafficking in illegal drugs in Costa Rica are severe, and convicted offenders can expect long jail sentences and heavy fines.
 U.S. citizenship offers no protection if you break a Costa Rican law.

 In addition to legal penalties, you are putting yourself at risk any time you buy a drug from a stranger.
 You may be in danger of robbery or assault, or you may get a much more dangerous combination of drugs than you thought you were buying.
+If you are discovered using drugs, you will be expelled from the program.

+Emergency Contacts

+General emergency procedures are described in the Study Abroad Handbook, and the CRSA staff are available if difficulties arise.
+You received an emergency contact card at orientation; be sure to keep it with you at all times.
+The information is also on the Contact Names & Addresses page of this guide.

+REQUIRED DOCUMENTS

-REQUIRED DOCUMENTS Passport information is included in your Study Abroad Handbook.
+General passport information is found in your Study Abroad Handbook.

+Visa